Noordeinde Palace: Royal palace

-In 1813, after the fall of Napoleon, Prince Willem returned to the Netherlands, where he was proclaimed Sovereign Prince.
+In 1813, after the fall of Napoleon, Prince William returned to the Netherlands, where he was proclaimed Sovereign Prince.

 The Constitution of the time decreed that the State must provide a summer and a winter home for the sovereign.
 Initially there were plans to build a new winter residence, but in the end it was decided to make extensive alterations to the Oude Hof.
 The palace was extended in 1814 to the back, including the addition of the Ballroom.

-King Willem I moved into Noordeinde Palace in 1817, living there until his abdication in 1840.
-His successor, King Willem II, never resided there.
-Like his grandfather, King Willem III used Noordeinde as his winter home, though he preferred to live at his summer residence, Het Loo Palace in Apeldoorn.
+King William I moved into Noordeinde Palace in 1817, living there until his abdication in 1840.
+His successor, King William II, never resided there.
+Like his grandfather, King William III used Noordeinde as his winter home, though he preferred to live at his summer residence, Het Loo Palace in Apeldoorn.
 In 1876, he had the royal stables built in the gardens behind Noordeinde Palace.

-Even after King Willem III married Queen Emma, the royal family continued to use Noordeinde as their winter home.
+Even after King William III married Queen Emma, the royal family continued to use Noordeinde as their winter home.
 Their daughter, Princess Wilhelmina, was born there in 1880, and Queen Emma and her daughter spent their winters at Noordeinde after the King's death in 1890.
 In 1895, the Queen Regent had premises for the Royal Archives built in the grounds.

 Modern palace

 In 1901, Queen Emma moved to Lange Voorhout Palace, today's Escher Museum, while Queen Wilhelmina and her husband Prince Hendrik remained at Noordeinde.

 Until the German invasion in 1940, Queen Wilhelmina continued to make frequent use of Noordeinde Palace.
 After the war, the palace was again used as the Queen's winter residence.

 In 1948, the central section of the palace was destroyed by fire.
 That same year Juliana acceded to the throne.
 She preferred Soestdijk Palace as her official residence, though some members of the Royal Household continued to use offices in Noordeinde.
-Between 1952 and 1976 the Institute of Social Studies was based in the north wing of the palace.
+Between 1952 and 1976 the International Institute of Social Studies was based in the north wing of the palace.
 Following a thorough restoration in 1984, the palace became the Dutch monarch's workplace and office for all political and state affairs.